What Determines The Price Of Gold?

 Monetary policy controlled by the Federal Reserve is perhaps one of the biggest influencers on live gold prices in the market.
 Interest rates exert considerable influence on gold prices due to a factor known as "opportunity cost."
 Opportunity cost is when you give up gains that are guaranteed in one investment because of the possibility of even more significant profits from another investment.

-Low interest rates yield nominal returns and real money losses.
-In situations like this, gold becomes a great investment option despite its 0% yield, as the opportunity cost for not relying on your interest-based assets is much lower.
+Low-interest rates yield nominal returns and real money losses.
+In situations like this, gold becomes a great investment option, as the opportunity cost for not relying on your interest-based assets is much lower.

 Gold production is another important factor that has a significant bearing on gold prices.
 China, Australia, Russia, the United States, Canada, and Indonesia are the countries that produce most of the world's gold.
 While gold production has been increasing worldwide to satisfy demand, gold is a limited resource.
-Gold that is profitable to be mined is fast depleting, and the prices of gold are only going to increase in the future.
+Profitable gold mining is depleting fast, driving the prices of gold higher in the future.

 Global Supply And Demand

 Also, because it does not corrode easily, it is used in the manufacture of several types of high-precision electronic devices and components including circuit boards, capacitors, and cell phones just to name a few.
 The investment niche also takes another huge chunk of the gold production.
-Since there has been no alternative to gold in any of these sectors, it has continued to enjoy high demand.
+Since there has been no alternative to gold in any of these sectors, it will continue to enjoy the industrial high demand

 Prevailing trends play a significant role in determining the pricing of gold.
 There are a lot of factors that make up the economic picture, so to speak.
 Trade, employment, manufacturing, and GDP are some important variables when considering the economic conditions of a country.